Arthur-Chen921/astro-blog/src/content/blog/Personal Dashboard(Real-time).md

 #### Part1.Data Collection

-##### I have selected the top thirty Nasdaq stocks updated in real-time from yfinance.
-Please note that re running them will update the latest list
+I have selected the top thirty Nasdaq stocks updated in real-time from yfinance.
+Please note that re running them will update the latest list.

 ```markdown
 Import yfinance as yf